 Mobile app development caught on big in 2010.
-While not all Georgia natural gas suppliers leapt into mobile app development, those who did gradually saw fewer complaints.
+While not all natural gas suppliers in Georgia leapt into mobile app development, those who did gradually saw fewer complaints.
 For example, in January 2011, complaints to the PSC about GasSouth hit a record high of 38.
 The next month, Gas South launched an app and there after complaints seldom got above 25.

 The period from July 2011 to April 2012 looks like falling natural gas prices were driving the drop in complaints.
 However, while cheap natural gas might have eased (if not accelerated) the reduction in customer complaints, social media usage by natural gas providers had been evolving into a provider-customer dialog.

 During the period of July 2011 to April 2012, J.D.
-Power's second installment of Georgia natural gas customer studies detected that customer satisfaction had improved due to gas suppliers “providing more accessible and helpful means of answering customer questions and addressing general concerns”, resulting in more “highly satisfied and committed customers”.
+Power's second installment of natural gas customer studies in Georgia detected that customer satisfaction had improved due to gas suppliers “providing more accessible and helpful means of answering customer questions and addressing general concerns”, resulting in more “highly satisfied and committed customers”.

 While improved communication might have nudged the complaint reduction process into motion, it's possible that it kept the ball rolling.
 Following 2012, many of Georgia's natural gas providers expanded communications with their customers through the channels the customers preferred: social media sites, blogs, videos, and by developing of mobile apps.